naturalis/nba-docs/PURL Service description.rst

   Source: `A Beginner's Guide to Persistent Identifiers`_

-With the publication of the specimen PURL service Naturalis takes a first step in it's planned contribution to the need of persistent identifiers for Life Sciences.
+With the publication of the specimen PURL service Naturalis takes a first step in its planned contribution to the need of persistent identifiers for Life Sciences.
 Naturalis has decided to use PURL as a persistent identifier mechanism because of their ease-of-use, relative implementation-ease and strong technical community support.

 Every Naturalis specimen PURL refers to a physical object in the our botanical, geological and zoological collections.
 Because Naturalis cannot (yet) serve a physicial object via the http protocol, Naturalis will instead serve one or more digital representations of the requested physical object, e.g. a specimen document in text/html format.